What Next?

 "Reduce brightness of computer screens and wear sunglasses indoors, if eyes are photosensitive."

-"Use of heat pads and hot water bottles, as it can be common to feel 'chilled to the bone', no matter how hot the outside temperature.
+"Use heat pads and hot water bottles, as it can be common to feel 'chilled to the bone', no matter how hot the outside temperature.
 Also (I found) use of wheat bags (heated in microwave) wrapped round painful Achilles, ankles, feet and shins comforting, and resting these painful parts on soft pillows or folded duvets helped.
 Make a tent structure to raise duvet/sheets from touching painful Achilles, feet etc."

 "Drink lots of water."

 "There are so many variables so I'll give tips to my old self back in 2012.
 Do not stand for 30 mins washing the dishes because you feel guilty, it can cause big problems if your legs are tingling.
 Ditto hanging out washing.
 Ditto DIY.
 Ditto housework.
 This is a powerful drug, so go easy with your body.
-Get an electric bicycle so that you can get out of the house for fresh air and do a little bit OF walking in a green area or shops.
+Get an electric bicycle so that you can get out of the house for fresh air and do a little bit of walking in a green area or shops.
 Don't build up your hopes that the doctor will help you, but formulate a care plan with the help of group members and suitable research files."

 "Learn to ask for and accept help.
 Pride and guilt are very powerful feelings, making it difficult (especially for fiercely independent people) to overcome."